The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/extreme.md

 ## Improvisation

-* Ignoring Esprit fishing in the opener, Improvisation shines in this phase when imbued fire is *second* rather than first.
+* Ignoring Esprit fishing in the opener, Improvisation shines in this phase when Imbued Fire is *second* rather than first.
 This is because channeled abilities are not subject to the Pyretic debuff ***once the ability has already been cast***.
 * As people are already stacked for Holy, simply weave Improvisation during the window before the fire debuffs go out.

   * This should allow you to get 20 to 30 Esprit during this downtime.
 If you do start improvisation late at 85-90% of the cast bar, however, you may once again take an extra tick of fire damage.